 Step 5: Apply for admission with The Hague Academy

-- Apply with The Hague Academy by completing this special Nuffic application form .
+- Apply with The Hague Academy by completing the special Nuffic application form which will be available from the 24th of January 2017.

 - After completing this form, you will receive a registration code, a link and instructions to complete the final stage of your application.